Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 In this section configuration details for setup pattern #2 option #2 are summarized.
 In this pattern firewall/NVA is connected to default Tier-1 gateway on one end and isolated Tier-1 gateways on the other.
 Please refer to figure 2.1 for a visual depiction.

-Source NAT'ting can be done at either default Tier-1 gateway or NVA.
+Source NATting can be done at either default Tier-1 gateway or NVA.
 This document explicitly focuses on source NAT on NVA/firewall.